 Capuçon’s discography is extensive, having recorded numerous projects for EMI/Virgin Classics such as Mendelssohn and Haydn trios and the Triple Concerto by Beethoven with Martha Argerich, Berlioz/Saint-Saëns/Milhaud/Ravel with Daniel Harding and the Deutsche Kammerphilharmonie, Ravel chamber music with Gautier Capuçon and Frank Braley, and the Dutilleux Concerto with the Radio France Philharmonic under Myung-Whun Chung.

 Born in Chambéry in 1976, Renaud Capuçon studied at the Conservatoire National Supérieur de Musique de Paris with Gérard Poulet and Veda Reynolds, and later with Thomas Brandis in Berlin and Isaac Stern.
-Invited by Claudio Abbado in 1998 as konzertmeister of the Gustav Mahler Jugendorchester, he continued his musical education with Pierre Boulez, Seiji Ozawa, Daniel Barenboim and Franz Welser-Moest.
-In 2000 he was nominated “Rising Star” and “New talent of the Year” (French Victoires de la Musique), in 2005 “Soliste instrumental de l’année”, also by the French Victoires de la Musique, and in 2006 “Prix Georges Enesco” (Sacem).
+Invited by Claudio Abbado in 1998 as Konzertmeister of the Gustav Mahler Jugendorchester, he continued his musical education with Pierre Boulez, Seiji Ozawa, Daniel Barenboim, and Franz Welser-Möst.
+In 2000 he was nominated “Rising Star” and “New Talent of the Year” (French Victoires de la Musique), in 2005 he was titled “Soliste instrumental de l’année” (also by the French Victoires de la Musique), and in 2006 he was awarded the “Prix Georges Enesco” (Sacem).
 In June 2011 he was appointed “Chevalier dans l’Ordre National du Mérite” by the French Government.